udacity/RuBot/README.md

 ## Deployment instructions

-Deploying to berlioz will requiring assistance from our friendly engineering team.
+Deploying to berlioz will require assistance from our friendly engineering team.
 Please email me and / or somebody on the engineering team for help.

 export $(cat .env-production | xargs) && make deploy